scipy-conference/scipy_proceedings/papers/dillon_niederhut/paper.rst

 .. figure:: img/case_study_comparison.png
    :figclass: bht

-   Distribution of model score (higher is better) for models trained under multiple imputation, single imputation, and listwise deletion.
-The score obtained on the fully attested model is reference line in blue. :label:`model-score-comparison`
+   Distribution of model score for decision trees trained under multiple imputation, single imputation, and listwise deletion.
+The score obtained on the fully attested model is the reference line in blue. :label:`model-score-comparison`

-When comparing model scores (here, the coefficient of determination), none of the models which have had data removed reliably perform as well as the fully attested model (Fig. :ref:`model-score-comparison`).
+When comparing model scores (here, the coefficient of determination), none of the models which have had data removed perform as well as the fully attested model (Fig. :ref:`model-score-comparison`).
 However, the score on the best model only falls within the range of models trained on multiple imputation data, and not those trained on deleted or singly imputed data.
-Listwise deletion is the worst perfoming model here, largely because of the reduced size of the dataset (76 observations).
+Listwise deletion is the worst performing model here, largely because of the reduced size of the dataset (76 observations).

+In our final report, we would include in our methods section that 70% of observations were missing data for at least one feature.
+We would say that the presence of missing values showed a strong correlation with overall burrito quality, meat quality, and salsa quality, leading us to speculate that people are less likely to fill out surveys when thoroughly relishing a good burrito.
+We would say that we imputed values using expectation maximization, and that we are reporting averaged results from five separate imputations.

 Conclusion
 ----------